Avian Flu - updated December 2022

 - Livestock keepers in Buckinghamshire or Surrey, contact us on 0300 123 2329 or firstname.lastname@example.org

 - Animal health emergencies, please note that we no longer operate an out of hours service.
-To report a notifiable disease or serious welfare problem in farmed animals, please contact Animal and Plant Health Agency (APHA) on 03000 200 301
+To report a notifiable disease in animals or serious welfare problem in farmed animals, please contact Animal and Plant Health Agency (APHA) on 03000 200 301

 - Pet Travel Scheme helpline 0370 241 1710